mark-torres10/lead-generation-agent/RULES.md

 - **Integration Tests**: Test critical paths end-to-end with real components
 - **Property-Based Testing**: Use for complex business logic validation
 - **Testing against expected results**: Write the expected output and save it to a "expected_result" variable.
 Then have your assertions, where relevant, test directly against the "expected_result" to see if the content is correct.
 This helps with improving readability of tests.
+- **Activate conda environment**: Activate the conda environment for the repo.
+For this current repo, the name of the conda env is 'lead-generation-agent'.

 ## Code Style & Readability